LuckyServ/l4d2_luckylock_server_install_public/README.md

 ## Configuration

-Edit `cfg/server.cfg` to your preferences.
+- Edit `cfg/server.cfg` to your preferences.
-Edit `addons/sourcemod/configs/core.cfg` and put your own SteamID64 for `MinidumpAccount`.
+- Edit `addons/sourcemod/configs/core.cfg` and put your own SteamID64 for `MinidumpAccount`.
 You can view your crash reports at [this website](https://crash.limetech.org/).
+- Edit `addons/sourcemod/config/admins_simple.ini` and add yourself as admin instead of me.

 ## Start the server